jon-chun/jon-chun/README.md

 * IPHS290 [Cultural Analytics](https://jon-chun.github.io/cultural-analytics/)
     - (New Fall 2022) Projects Upcoming
 * IPHS300 [AI for the Humanities](https://aiforthehumanities.wordpress.com/) (samples)
+* IPHS3xx (proposed fall 2024) Interdisciplinary AI Frontiers: From Large Language Models and Autonomous Multi-Agent Networks

+This upper-division course provides an in-depth exploration of advanced AI concepts, with a focus on interdisciplinary applications across large language models, AI information systems, and autonomous agents.
+Spanning 15 weeks, the course begins with a foundational review of Python, setting the stage for a series of four intensive, hands-on projects:

+1. Programming a GPT-based chatbot using OpenAI API Function Calling,
+2. Exploring the internal workings of transformer models with Huggingface Transformers,
+3. Advanced Retrieval-Augmented Generation (RAG) techniques using LangChain,
+4. Multi-agent network simluations of collaborating autonomous agents using AutoGen.

+Alongside these projects, students will undertake four substantive subprojects and a culminating final project, offering opportunities to apply theoretical knowledge to practical, real-world AI challenges.
+This course is meticulously designed to equip students with the skills and knowledge essential for innovation in the fast-paced world of artificial intelligence, placing a strong emphasis on both technical proficiency and ethical considerations.
+Prerequisite: Introductory Python programming experience.

 * IPHS494 Senior Seminar Research Projects
 * IPHS Independent Study Research